EmmanuelSeyi/HNG7.0/README.md

-# My Name is Arinze Aleke and i'm and i just joined the Hngi7.0 Internship
+# My Name is Arinze Aleke and i just joined the Hngi7.0 Internship